B.C. Archaeology

 The theatre of Priene

-Day 13: Aphrodisias
+Day 13: Free day

-Day 14: Miletus - Didyma
+Day 14: Ephesus

-Day 15: Bus to Bergama - Bergama Archaeological Museum
+Day 15: Sardis - Bergama Museum

-Day 16: Pergamum
+Day 16: Pergamon

-The day is spent visiting the superb ruins of the ancient city of Pergamum.
+The day is spent visiting the superb ruins of the ancient city of Pergamon.
 This ancient Hellenistic city was perched on the summit of a precipitous mountain and developed as a major centre of art and culture.
 Highlights of the day include the acropolis area with its royal palace, theatre, library and temple dedicated to the Roman Emperor Trajan.
-In the afternoon we visit the Temple of Serapis (the ‘Red Basilica’) and the enclosure of Asclepeios, god of Medicine.
+In the afternoon we visit the enclosure of Asclepius, god of Medicine.
+Overnight Bergama.

 The agora at Aphrodisias